may also like.....

 to pretend the EU doesn't exist.
 Go anywhere in Europe, and the EU flag

-flies beside the national flag; go almost anywhere in Britain, and there is
+flies beside the national flag; go almost anywhere in Britain, and

 not an EU flag to be seen.
 A few town halls bravely fly the flag on